hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

 effect are born.

-This point of view has a curious consequence, and a curious assumption, neither of which are usually stated.
+This point of view has a curious consequence, and a curious premise, neither of which is usually stated.
 The odd consequence is that if I have an LES, then causes should flow away from that event *in both directions*.
 Time not only has a translation symmetry, but a *reflection symmetry*,